Code-Institute-Submissions/MS1-infinity-gym/README.md

 1. When opening the timetable page on a desktop you will large photo in the background with the title Timetable.
 2. If you scroll down, the jumbotron background image will stay and the text will scroll over the photo.
-3. If I resize the screen to an iPad or iPhone the jumbotron background image does not work.
+3. If I resize the screen to an iPad or iPhone the responsiveness of the jumbotron background image does not work.
 On Stack overflow I’ve read that the jumbotron does not (yet) work on small devices. what I did is resize the jumbotron background.
 You will see the photo will move when you scroll down the page.

 *Timetable:*
-1. A timetable from Monday to Sunday is shown on this page.
+1. The usability of the timetable page is quite easy going.
+A timetable from Monday to Sunday is shown on this page.
 2. Below the timetable there will be button that refers you to the Lessons.
 3. Hover over the lesson button the color will change.
 4. Click on the button and it will direct you to the “lessons” page.
-The link works and takes you to the lessons page.
+The button link has been tested, works and takes you to the lessons page.

 *Footer:*